What Does “Eco-Friendly” Really Mean?

 Eco-friendly hygiene swaps:

-Bamboo or cornstarch toothbrushes
+- Bamboo toothbrushes

-Recyclable razors and biodegradable dental floss
+- Recyclable razors and biodegradable floss

 Upcycling: Turn Waste into Useful Items